openfaas/faasd/README.md

 ### At run-time

-Look in `hosts` in the current working folder to get the IP for the gateway or Prometheus
+Look in `hosts` in the current working folder or in `/run/faasd/` to get the IP for the gateway or Prometheus

 ```sh
 127.0.0.1       localhost